meilisearch/documentation/reference/api/search.md

 Suppose you have a field containing the following string: `Donatello is a skilled and smart turtle.
 Leonardo is the most skilled turtle.
 Raphael is the strongest turtle.`

-Meilisearch respects sentence boundaries when cropping.
+Meilisearch tries to respect sentence boundaries when cropping.
 For example, if your search term is `Leonardo` and your `cropLength` is 6, Meilisearch will prioritize keeping the sentence together and return: `Leonardo is the most skilled turtle.`

 If a query contains only a single search term, Meilisearch crops around the first occurrence of that term.
 If you search for `turtle` and your `cropLength` is 7, Meilisearch will return the first instance of that word: `Donatello is a skilled and smart turtle.`